maidsafe/safe_network/README.md

 ### For Users

 - [CLI](https://github.com/maidsafe/safe_network/blob/main/sn_cli/README.md) The Command Line Interface, allowing users to interact with the network from their terminal.
 - [Node](https://github.com/maidsafe//safe_network/blob/main/sn_node/README.md) The backbone of the safe network.
-Nodes can be run on comoodity hardware and provide storage space and validation of transactions to the network.
+Nodes can be run on commodity hardware and provide storage space and validation of transactions to the network.

 ### For Developers